Skip to main content

 }'

 A successful response returns { "data": [...], "cursor": null, "count": 1 }.
-If you get a 401, ensure your token is valid (tokens expire after 15 minutes — for production, use a refresh mechanism; see Authorization).
+If you get a 401, confirm the key is copied correctly, not revoked, and still allowed for that dataset (see Authorization).

 You received a JSON response with a data array containing block records.